rutujadhanawade/CTF2020/README.md

 ## update 6/3/20

 1. question page (first.html in our project)
-   - challenges should be displayed
+   - DONE : challenges should be displayed
-   - input field to accept the answer
+   - DONE : input field to accept the answer
-   - comparing
+   - DONE : comparing
    - score updation

 2. leaderboard